Hegseth insists the Iran conflict is 'not endless' and declares, 'We fight to win'

 “No stupid rules of engagement, no nation building quagmire, no democracy building exercise, no politically correct wars.
 We fight to win, and we don’t waste time or lives,” Hegseth said.

+Asked if there are currently boots on the ground in Iran, Hegseth said, “No, but we’re not going to go into the exercise of what we will or will not do.”

+He said it was “foolishness” to expect U.S. officials to say publicly “here’s exactly how far we’ll go.”

-He also suggested the U.S. was not seeking to change the Iraninan regime with the killing of Iranian Supreme Leader Ayatollah Ali Khamenei,
+He also suggested the U.S. was not seeking to change the Iranian regime with the killing of Iranian Supreme Leader Ayatollah Ali Khamenei.

 “This is not a so-called regime change war, but the regime sure did change and the world is better off for it,” Hegseth said.